Got your own business? We'll take care of your super

 Research shows that over 25% of self-employed people have no super savings.
 While you're building up your business, it is important to build up your super too.

-The good news is you can claim a full tax deduction for your personal super contributions up to $25,000 a year.
+The good news is you can claim a full tax deduction for your personal super contributions.
+Limits apply, see the super contributions limits fact sheet for details.
 If you're an employer, you can claim a deduction for all contributions you make for employees under the age of 75.

 You can claim a tax deduction for personal contributions if: